PintoGideon/notes/Javascript/ObjectOriented.md

 ```

 The increment function has a common behavior for both objects.
 This code is not scalable to 10000
-users as we are making copies for each user.
+users as we are making copies of the function for each user.

 ### __proto__